Senejohnny/senejohnny.github.io/_pages/experience.md

 **Entrepreneurship** | [Jan-2022] - [Jan 2023]
 *Utrecth, The Netherlands*

 KidneyMatch is an AI based kidney transplant risk prediction solution developed at UMCU for commercial purposes.
 KidneyMatch value propositions were manifold: from contributing to patient quality of life and pharmaceutical drug development to decreasing healthcare costs.
-- Notable achievement or responsibility
+- My interview with start up incubator [utrechtinc.nl](https://utrechtinc.nl/artikel/wants-to-ensure-that-his-research-does-not-end-up-on-the-shelf/)

 ## Threadspan
 **Data Science Consultant & CTO** | [Jan 2021 Date] - [Jan 2022]
 *Remote*

+Guiding Threatspan in their ambition in using advanced analytics into their cloud based (AWS) intrusion detection system.
+I developed and deployed an anomaly detection solution to mitigate the high false-positive rate of the network monitoring engine.

 ## Accenture
 **Cybersecurity Consultant** | [Oct-2018] - [Sep-2019]